 The peroneal muscles and tendons have two functions.
 Their primary function is to stabilize the foot as the body passes over the foot.
 The peroneal tendons will help to stabilize the foot on uneven or rough surfaces.
 As the foot rolls from side to side, the peroneal tendons help to inhibit a lateral ankle sprain by preventing the foot from rolling to the outside (lateral side) of the foot.
-The secondary function of the peroneal is to assist the calf with plantarflexion.
-The peroneal muscles and tendons will be active in the gait cycle beginning in mid stance (to stabilize the foot) through toe off (to help the calf with plantarflexion).
+The secondary function of the peroneal tendons is to assist the calf with plantarflexion.
+The peroneal muscles and tendons will be active in the gait cycle beginning in mid-stance (to stabilize the foot) through toe-off (to help the calf with plantarflexion.)

 While inflamed, the tendon is actively working to repair itself.
-There's an acute influx of blood, oxygen and cells that results in swelling.
-The arrival of the cells that mediate inflammation is a new and unusual activity in and around the tendon causing pain.
-Pain from inflammation limits physical activity promoting rest.
+There's an acute influx of blood, oxygen, and cells that results in what we know as swelling.
+The arrival of the cells that mediate inflammation is a new and unusual activity in and around the tendon, causing pain.
+Pain from inflammation limits physical activity, promoting rest.
 Although pain is not desirable, pain is our best guide to the nature and degree of injury and will help guide choices used in healing the injury.

 Causes and contributing factors